Home of the Erikssons

-Open June 19th - August 20th.
-Step over the threshold into our historic environments from 1897 and 1958.
-Here you can really get close to history when you meet and visit the home of the Eriksson families.
+Open June 17th - August 18th.
+Step over the threshold into our historical environments from 1897 and 1958.

 Even though none of the characters in the cottage know anything about our modern time they are more than happy to chat with our visitors about life in the 1950s.
 The kids can try board games and in the yard there are rabbits.